 Among the areas of construction management, there is the logistics department.
 They are responsible for gathering, organizing and transporting all of the necessary construction materials needed.
 As you can understand, in order for that to occur, lots of different types of vehicles may be required.

 But, how can you coordinate those vehicles together efficiently?
-This is where construction management and fleet management find their point of contact.
-In fact, fleet management plays an extremely important role in construction management.
+This is where construction management and vehicle management find their point of contact.
+In fact, vehicle management plays an extremely important role in construction management.
 That is, as it immediately affects the project’s schedule and delivery timeline.

 Fleet management usually uses some sort of tracking device, installed in the vehicles of a fleet.
 Some construction-related vehicles that could feature such a device are trucks, heavy duty vehicles, shipping containers and construction machinery.

-If you’ve invested — or considering investing — in a fleet management service, you can use it to improve your construction management:
+If you’ve invested — or considering investing — in a vehicle management service, you can use it to improve your construction management: